nikkhvat/nik.khvat.pro/README.md

 ## About the project

 Welcome to my personal website!
-This website was built using React, React-Router, and GitHub Pages.
+This website was built using React, React-Router and Golang (Gin, Gorm).
 It's a platform where I can showcase my work, skills, and projects to the world.

 ### Tools

 This website uses the following tools and technologies:

-- Lang - `TypeScript` / `Golang`
+- Lang - `TypeScript` (front-end) / `Golang` (back-end)
 - Framework (front-end) - `NextJs`
 - Framework (back-end) - `Gin`
 - DataBase - `PostgreSQL`